 The time has come.
 We’ve held out resolutely till now but we too have succumbed to the London burger review bandwagon.

 Here’s how it happened.
 One day I logged into Facebook and saw a picture a friend had posted.
 The Bill Murray life aquatic burger.
 Beef patty, guacamole, cheese and chilli, all topped off with a crispy soft-shell crab… and love.
 The last bit may have been his addition but I could see where he was coming from.
-Not long after, we set out to find our own slice of Lucky Chip loving.

 We also ordered an El Chappo (beef patty, smoked bacon, roasted jalepenos, blue cheese and aioli).
-This combination worked really well because the overall richness was balanced out by the sour heat of the jalepenos and the punch of the blue cheese.
+This combination worked well because the overall richness was balanced out by the sour heat of the jalepenos and the punch of the blue cheese.

 Address: 31-35 Coate Street, London, E2 9AG